Stress fertility and acupuncture

 The insidious nature of chronic stress.
 Why stress you don’t feel may be more harmful for your fertility.

-A recent study from New Zealand claims that they found a missing link between stress and fertility.
+A recent study conducted by researchers from Otago University in New Zealand found a new link between stress and fertility.

-Otago University researchers discovered a previously unknown set of brain cells that respond to stress hormones.
-As a reaction to stress, those neurons shut down the reproductive system, especially ovulation.
+The researchers discovered a previously unknown set of brain cells (neurons) that respond to stress hormones.
+These neurons can “shut down” the reproductive system, especially ovulation in response to stress.

 “It could be that just a day of stress is enough to block [pregnancy] from happening, and then that’s the chance gone for the whole month,”